Thomas-A-Reinert/WordPress-Developer-Checklist/README.md

 To make the checklist available in app you need to modify `src/stores/checklistStore.js` and add `import example from '../checklist/example.json';`.

-Next add it in INITIAL_DATA:
+Next add it in INITIAL_DATA in `./src/checklistStore.js`:
 ```js
 const INITIAL_DATA = {
   checklists: [